Collaborative poetry: In recent times

 Since 2011, the English poet S.J.
 Fowler has fostered collaborations between over 500 poets in over 21 different countries, under the aegis of the Enemies project.
 These writing collaborations are presented in performances and have frequently also yielded collaborative book projects.

+Lastly, the Rengay is a collaborative form of poetry written by two or three poets alternating three-line and two-line haiku or haiku-like verses in a six-verse thematic form.
+Garry Gay invented rengay, naming the form by combining his last name with “renga,” the centuries-old Japanese tradition of linked verse.
+He and Michael Dylan Welch wrote the first two-person rengay together in 1992, and Michael proposed the three-person variation.

 In education

 Collaborative poetry-writing has been used at universities and schools as an activity for students to write poetry, with a social perspective that aims to encourage participants to discover ways in which they are connected.
 According to Maria Winfield, "collective poetry is an exercise designed to encourage students to work from a shared pattern in order to join their voices in a collective rhythm".